shaunthom/Snake-Robot/README.md

 # Snake-Robot
-it resembles a biological snake.
+It was funded by the Kerala State Council for Science, Technology and Environment (KSCSTE) .
+As inferred from the name, it resembles a biological snake.
 It is a four-wheel-drive surveillance device with an image capturing and audio recording facility, controlled by a wireless joystick module.
 It can survey hazardous areas and report back all the findings even real-time.
+Our team used motor-driving circuits to accomplish the project.